-The Bay Delta Conservation Plan (BDCP) is a unique undertaking for the Sacramento-San Joaquin River Delta (Delta) that began in 2006 (before the enactment of the Delta Reform Act of 2009).
-It is being developed as a 50-year habitat conservation plan with the goals of restoring the Sacramento-San Joaquin Delta ecosystem and securing California water supplies.
-The BDCP would secure California’s water supply by building new water delivery infrastructure and operating the system to improve the ecological health of the Delta.
-The BDCP also would restore or protect approximately 145,000 acres of habitat to address the Delta’s environmental challenges.
-The BDCP is made up of specific actions, called Conservation Measures, to improve the Delta ecosystem.
-The BDCP includes 22 conservation measures aimed at improving water operations, protecting water supplies and water quality, and restoring the Delta ecosystem within a stable regulatory framework.
+The initial Bay Delta Conservation Plan (BDCP) was a unique undertaking for the Sacramento-San Joaquin River Delta (Delta) that began in 2006 (before the enactment of the Delta Reform Act of 2009).
+It was being developed as a 50-year habitat conservation plan with the goals of restoring the Sacramento-San Joaquin Delta ecosystem and securing California water supplies.